Dashiel333/Boltaeva-cosmetic/README.md

 - CSS3
 - JavaScript (basic)
 - Git & GitHub Pages
 - Figma (used as a reference for design layout)
+-
+# 🛠️ Boltaeva Cosmetic — Admin Panel (Node.js + MongoDB)

+This is the backend admin panel for the **Boltaeva Cosmetic** project, built with **Node.js**, **Express.js**, and **MongoDB**.
+It allows administrators to manage product data — including adding, editing, and deleting items — via a basic web interface.

+The application uses **MongoDB** as a database to store and retrieve product information.